• Home

 The salon (left) and Thermal Spa heated loungers with ocean views (right) — the best adults-only retreat onboard.

-The real hidden gem for couples and adults seeking quiet time is the Thermal Spa — the Disney Adventure's equivalent of the Rainforest Room found on other Disney ships.
-It features heated loungers, steam rooms, dry saunas, cold plunge pools, aromatherapy walkthrough showers, and whirlpool spas.
-A Thermal Spa Length of Cruise Pass is available, giving unlimited access throughout your sailing.
-For couples, this is realistically the best adults-only retreat on the entire ship — I'd say it's worth the investment.
+The real hidden gem for couples and adults looking for quiet time is the Thermal Spa — the Disney Adventure's answer to the Rainforest Room on other Disney ships.
+It features heated tile loungers, steam rooms, dry saunas, cold plunge pools, aromatherapy walkthrough showers, and whirlpool spas.
+A Thermal Spa Length-of-Cruise Pass gives unlimited access for the sailing.
+For couples, this is realistically the best adults-only retreat onboard, and the team members who have splurged on it have all said it was worth the money on a 3- or 4-night sailing.

 Two exclusive themed spa suites are also available: the Practically Perfect Spa Suite (Mary Poppins-inspired) and Hopps Haven Spa Suite (Zootopia-inspired), both on Decks 18–19 with indoor/outdoor lounge areas and ocean views.